Rohan30/Retail_Audit_Dashboard/README.md

 ### Key Metrics
 - **Total Branches Audited:** 200
-- **Overall Score (Q2’24):** 1.9
+- **Overall Retail Network Score (Q2’24):** 1.9
 - **Quarter-over-Quarter Change:** -7.5%

-### Overall Score Distribution
+### Risk Distribution of Branches in the Retail Network
+- **Each of the branches in the Retail Network are categorized into Low/Medium/High Risk Category depending on the performance across the 4 audit dimensions (Governance, Liquidity, Operations and Profitability)**
 - **Medium:** 114 branches
 - **Low:** 74 branches
 - **High:** 12 branches

 ### Performance Trend
-Quarterly performance trends from **Q1’24 to Q1’25** highlight fluctuations in overall audit scores, enabling leadership to track systemic improvements or deterioration.
+Quarterly performance trends from **Q1’24 to Q1’25** highlight fluctuations in overall Retail Network score, enabling leadership to track systemic improvements or deterioration.

 ---